skorpion8909/PasswordDB/README.md

 newAcc = Account("name","login","password1","password2") # second password is optional

 # adding account to memory and file
-# if identical credentials where provided(e.g. while loading) acc will not be saved
+# if identical credentials where provided(e.g. while loading) acc will be replaced
 pwDb.addAccount(newAcc)

 # a way for getting account object from core object